Last updated on September 13th, 2023

 Selina Casco Viejo

-Panama Hat hostel is connected to La Milonga which is the place to be during any major football matches.
+Panama Hat Hostel is connected to La Milonga which is the place to be during any major football/ soccer game.
 This is important information even if you’re not a football fan as the atmosphere is glorious.
 The location is safe, there are often live music events, ample outdoor seating (for the Panamanian heat) and the food is just delectable.
-The owners are Brazillian, Argentinian, and Uruguayan so expect to find flavours from your travels if you’ve come from down south.
+The owners are Brazillian, Argentinian, and Uruguayan so expect to find flavors from your travels if you’ve come from down south.

 Magnolia Inn is a classy Casco Viejo mainstay in a 150-year-old French mansion.
-This boutique hotel and hostel houses travelers in charming, unique rooms with air-conditioning and orthopedic beds.
+This boutique hotel and hostel welcomes travelers in charming, unique rooms with air-conditioning and orthopedic beds.